-- 47.1 A ratification vote is not required for revisions made to this Land Code that do not change the substance of this Land Code.
+47.1 A ratification vote is not required for revisions made to this Land Code that do not change the substance of this Land Code.
 Council may, from time to time, arrange and revise this Land Code.
+Revisions include:

-Revisions include: - (a) an amendment of the description of Name First Nation Land subject to this Land Code and Individual Agreement; - a reference in this Land Code to a clause in another act or document that was amended and resulted in clause renumbering; - (c) a reference in this Land Code to an Act or parts thereof that have expired, have been repealed or suspended; - (d) changes in this Land Code as are required to reconcile seeming inconsistencies with other acts;
+an amendment of the description of Sheshegwaning First Nation Land subject to this Land Code and Individual Agreement;

+a reference in this Land Code to a clause in another act or document that was amended and resulted in clause renumbering;

+a reference in this Land Code to an Act or parts thereof that have expired, have been repealed or suspended;

-- (e) minor improvements in the language as may be required to bring out more clearly the intention of the Name First Nation without changing the substance of this Land Code; and - (f) correct editing, grammatical or typographical errors.
+- changes in this Land Code as are required to reconcile seeming inconsistencies with other acts; - (g) minor improvements in the language as may be required to bring out more clearly the intention of the Sheshegwaning First Nation without changing the substance of this Land Code; and - (h) correct editing, grammatical or typographical errors.